MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-_ddpixelformat.md

 #### - dwStencilBitDepth

-Specifies the mask for bump map V delta bits.

-#### - dwBumpLuminanceBitMask

-Specifies the mask for luminance in a bump map.

-#### - dwLuminanceAlphaBitMask

-Specifies the mask for luminance in the alpha channel.

-#### - dwLuminanceBitCount

-Specifies the number of bits per pixel.
+Specifies the bit depth of the stencil buffer.
+This member specifies how many bits are reserved within each pixel of the z-buffer for stencil information.

 #### - dwLuminanceBitMask

 Specifies the mask for luminance bits.

+#### - dwBumpDuBitMask

+Specifies the mask for bump map U delta bits.

 #### - dwOperations